Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Trinseo PLC (TSE) Investors of Class Action and to Actively Participate

-/EIN News/ -- NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Trinseo PLC (“Trinseo” or the “Company”) (NYSE: TSE) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Trinseo securities between May 3, 2021 and March 27, 2023, inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/tse.
+NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Trinseo PLC ("Trinseo" or the "Company") TSE and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Trinseo securities between May 3, 2021 and March 27, 2023, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/tse.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.